Harry-Deng/NEUHermit/README.md

 Usage
 ----
 Due to [restrictions of app registration regulations](https://www.gov.cn/zhengce/zhengceku/202308/content_6897341.htm), I am unable to provide the APK, so to use this application, users need to download the Project themselves and import it to their phones via Android Studio.

 Please follow the standard procedure to download and unzip the project to any directory on your computer, then open the project through Android Studio.
 Select either a virtual device or an actual physical device as the target to install this application.

-Development Version
+Development
 ----
-- Java VERSION1.8
+- Java version 1.8
 - Android 12.0(S)
 - API 31

-test devices
+Physical test devices
 ----
 - Mi Phone 10 Standard Version
 - Android 12